Let-s-help-each-other/COVID19-resources/README.md

 **City**: Oakland

 **What do they need help with?**  Goggles, hand sanitizer, masks, face shields, surgical gowns, Clorox or sani-cloth wipes.
-Large items such as ventilators, cappers, and pappers are also welcome.
+Large items such as ventilators and CAPR/PAPR machines are also welcome.
 Call them to schedule a coordinated donation for drop-off or pick-up.
 Identify the size, type, and quantity of the donation and you will be contacted within 24 hours.

 **Contact information (phone, email)**: 3600 Broadway, Oakland, CA 94611, 510-752-1000 (Contact the Operator and ask to be transfered to "Donations")